isatemelci1/python/README.md

-# python
-Python Hands-On and Projects
+# Python Hands-On and Projects